MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 **Functionality:**

 * **Dynamic Default FAQ Population:** Developed a Node.js backend API to fetch default FAQ data from PostgreSQL.
 The API ensured that FAQs were correctly mapped to center-specific configurations.
-Implemented a React component to dynamically render FAQs in Sanity.
 This component displayed the default FAQs with options for editing, allowing Sanity to automatically populate with up-to-date FAQs based on the center’s configuration.
 Utilized GraphQL to efficiently query only the necessary FAQ data, reducing unnecessary data load and optimizing performance.

 [Watch the walkthrough video on Loom](https://www.loom.com/share/4a2617416e9940fc85e25684f602ab5b)

 * **Automatic Updates for Variable Data:** Designed and configured AWS Lambda functions to listen for changes in PostgreSQL-stored center data (e.g., pricing or insurance), automatically triggering updates to the relevant FAQ fields in Sanity.
 Used GraphQL queries to fetch only the updated FAQ data, ensuring accurate, real-time reflections of center-specific changes with minimal manual intervention.
-* **Intuitive In-CMS Editing:** Built a user-friendly interface using Tailwind CSS for Sanity.
-This allowed admins to modify FAQ text directly within the default FAQ framework, eliminating the need to create custom FAQs for every minor change.
+* **Intuitive In-CMS Editing:** Built schemas as user-friendly custom fields in Sanity, which allowed admins to modify FAQ text directly within the default FAQ framework, eliminating the need to create custom FAQs for every minor change.
 Focused on providing a responsive UI that worked seamlessly across desktop and mobile devices, ensuring the process of FAQ management was smooth and efficient for admins on all devices.

 ### SEO & Structured Data: Improving Visibility and Trust